59 Meanings

 Only the rush hour hell to face

-Packed like lemmings into shiny metal boxes
+Packed like lemmings into shiny little boxes

 Contestants in a suicidal race